Having a good hospital bag checklist can really help you feel more prepared when it's time to head to the hospital bag.

 Wearing your own clothes makes you feel more relaxed and at home, which is good for everybody!

-I really liked this nightgown by Motherhood Maternity that was also nursing gown and had clickable straps that could easily unclip and make breast-feeding simple.
-Not only that the material is beyond smooth.
+We really liked this nightgown by Motherhood Maternity that was also nursing gown and had clickable straps that could easily unclip and make breast-feeding simple.
+Not only that, the material is beyond smooth.

 You could also easily use these again even after baby, because they are THAT comfy!